WoodWing/enterprise-integration-guide/web-services-guide/ent-in-action/object-editing.md

 **Important notes for Server Plug-ins**:

 * Instead of “Set Properties”, users can use the “Send To” or the “Send To Next” actions as well.
-Doing so, client applications fire the *SendTo* workflow request to the server.
-Internally, the server redirects this service to the *SetObjectProperties* service as soon as it arrives, even before any Server Plug-in connector is called.
+Doing so, client applications fire the *SendTo* or *SendToNext* workflow request to the server.
+Internally, the server redirects this service to the *SetObjectProperties* service (for *SendTo*) or *MultiSetObjectProperties* service (for *SendToNext*) as soon as it arrives, even before any Server Plug-in connector is called.
 The *SendTo* service is actually a simplified version of the *SetObjectProperties* service.
-During redirection, the server enriches some object information such as the object targets.
-This is all done to simplify property interception using custom Server Plugins.
-In other terms, the *WflSendTo* service connector is never(!) called and *WflSetObjectProperties* is called instead.
+This is done to simplify property interception using custom Server Plugins.
+In other terms, the *WflSendTo* or *WflSendToNext* service connector is never(!) called and *WflSetObjectProperties* or *WflMultiSetObjectProperties* is called instead.

 * \[Since 9.2\] When implementing the *WlfSetObjectProperties* connector it is mandatory to also implement the *WflMultiSetObjectProperties* connector for the plug-in, and vice versa.
 Failure to do so will result in validation